 Top tip: Sip Trentodoc Spumante at the Ferrari Spazio Bollicine wine bar.
 Okay, this local champagne isn’t the Jägerbombs you’re used to (both in taste and price tag).
 But when in Rome (or Madonna di Campiglio), right?
 And no worries if you’re after something livelier.
 Head to the legendary Après-ski Mau or Des Alpes Mood Club afterward.

 If riding park and entering rail jams are your jam, lock in Livigno.
 Why?
 Well, many consider its terrain parks (yes, plural) to be some of the best in Europe – and Shaun White is among them.
 And, because of its more remote location, you won’t have to elbow anyone out of the way or queue for your favorite feature.
 Plus, Livigno has super reliable snow coverage and low prices.
-So the real question is: what doesn’t this place have?
+So the real question is: what doesn’t this ski resort have?

 Livigno is one long valley providing 71 miles of trails and something for everyone.
 Aim for the western Costaccia-Carosello side for the best beginner and intermediate slopes.
 For those terrain parks we were talking about, you’ll want to go east to the Mottolino area.